AkulDatta/SHAPEvideos/README.md

-S.H.A.P.E.
-Videos - Recognizing Hand Gestures with Novel Video Call Applications using OpenCV and Python.
+Simple Human Action Platform Extension (S.H.A.P.E.) for Videos - Recognizing Hand Gestures with Novel Video Call Applications using OpenCV and Python.

 How to run the program: